 Rule 29.07(d) has two clauses.
 The first is available when the imposition of sentence is suspended ("A motion to withdraw a plea of guilty may be made only before sentence is imposed or when imposition of sentence is suspended.").
-The second clause is available when the execution of sentence is suspended, as happened in the underlying case to Defendant Walker ("but to correct manifest injustice the court after sentence may set aside the judgment of conviction and permit the defendant to withdraw his plea.").
-Simply put Rule 29.07(d) provides a procedural system to challenge both a suspended imposition of sentence and a suspended execution of sentence: "[A] motion under the first clause of Rule 29.07(d) to withdraw a plea of guilty before sentence is imposed or when imposition of a sentence is suspended would... be proper, as would a motion under the second clause is difference in suspended would... be proper, as would a motion under the second clause of Rule 29.07(d) to set aside a conviction and withdraw a guilty plea after sentence but before remand to the DOC...."
+The second clause is available when the execution of sentence is suspended, as happened in the underlying case to Defendant Nelson ("but to correct manifest injustice the court after sentence may set aside the judgment of conviction and permit the defendant to withdraw his plea.").
+Simply put, Rule 29.07(d) provides a procedural system to challenge both a suspended imposition of sentence and a suspended execution of sentence: "[A] motion under the first clause of Rule 29.07(d) to withdraw a plea of guilty before sentence is imposed or when imposition of a sentence is suspended would... be proper, as would a motion under the second clause of Rule 29.07(d) to set aside a conviction and withdraw a guilty plea after sentence but before remand to the DOC...."
 Brown v.
 State, 66 S.W.3d 721, 731, n.
 5 (Mo.
 2002).

-In the alternative to the second clause of Rule 29.07(d), a defendant such as Defendant Walker may challenge a conviction by direct appeal at the time he receives a suspended execution of sentence.
+In the alternative to the second clause of Rule 29.07(d), a defendant such as Defendant Nelson may challenge a conviction by direct appeal at the time he receives a suspended execution of sentence.
 See State ex rel.
 Poucher v.
 Vincent, 258 S.W.3d 62, 66 (Mo.
 2008) ("Where, as here, a sentence is imposed but then its execution is suspended, the judgment is final and the defendant has a right of immediate appeal.")

-In sum, while Defendant Walker remains on probation, a Rule 29.07(d) motion would be appropriate to be filed and heard.
+In sum, while Defendant Nelson remains on probation, a Rule 29.07(d) motion would be appropriate to be filed and heard.
 Respondent would then be required to decide whether the requirements of the second clause of Rule 29.07(d) had been met.
-If Respondent denied the Rule 29.07(d) motion, then the court would proceed with a probation violation hearing for Defendant Walker.
-If the probation granted by the August 22, 2013 judgment was revoked and the defendant was delivered to the Department of Corrections, then a Rule 24.035 motion would be the appropriate procedure to challenge the conviction.
+If Respondent denied the Rule 29.07(d) motion, then the court would proceed with a probation violation hearing for Defendant Nelson.
+If the probation granted by the August 17, 2015 judgment was revoked and the defendant was delivered to the Department of Corrections, then a Rule 24.035 motion would be the appropriate procedure to challenge the conviction.